Giftbit/currencyapi/feature-deep-dive/reactions.md

 You can send events to Reactions using your own REST library or use an analytics library that will make your life easier.
 Segment has built libraries for sending events in a number of environments including [Node](https://github.com/segmentio/analytics-node), [Java](https://github.com/segmentio/analytics-java), [Ruby](https://github.com/segmentio/analytics-ruby) and [PHP](https://github.com/segmentio/analytics-php).

-## Reaction structure
+## Evaluation

 Now that we're sending events we can react to those events.
 A Reaction defines how that happens.
 It's made up of a `userSuppliedId`, a `name`, a `when` and an array of `what`s.
+It's evaluated in a context that includes the `event` (the full body of the input POST) object and the `shared` object.

 `when` defines when the Reaction will apply.
 It's a [Lightrail Rule](lightrail-rules.md) string that is evaluated with the event.
 If the Reaction When evaluates to `true` then the `what` will happen.
 If the Reaction When evaluates to `false` then the `what` won't happen.
 An example Reaction When is `"{{event.type == 'referral'}}"`.